osohq/oso/docs/using/frameworks/sqlalchemy.rst

 SQLAlchemy
 ==========

-The oso SQLAlchemy integration enables list filtering to be used with SQLAlchemy models.
+The oso SQLAlchemy integration enables :doc:`list filtering </getting-started/list-filtering/index>` to be used with SQLAlchemy models.

 Installation
 ============